airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 flagger.init("<API_KEY>")
 ```

 To ensure that Flagger is successfully initialized, call any flag function.
-For this test, we will use `isEnabled`.
+For this test, we will use `is_enabled`.

 ```python
 print(flagger.is_enabled("test-flag", {"id": "1"}))